tsunami416604/azure-docs.hu-hu/includes/machine-learning-gallery-item-selector.md

-**[A Cortana Intelligence Gallery](http://gallery.cortanaintelligence.com)**  felderítéséhez közösségi szerkesztésű hely és a megoldások megosztása Cortana Intelligence Suite-val készült.
+**[AI Azure katalógusában](http://gallery.cortanaintelligence.com)**  felderítéséhez közösségi szerkesztésű hely és a megoldások megosztása Cortana Intelligence Suite-val készült.
 A gyűjtemény a különböző erőforrások, amelyek segítségével a saját elemzési megoldások fejlesztése rendelkezik.

 <!-- On the new DOCS platform, this is a drop-down list, not tabs, which doesn't work well in this context.
 So I'm just removing it for now.